pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg int pno: the page to be moved.
 Must be in range ``0 <= pno < len(doc)``.

       :arg int to: the page number in front of which to insert the moved page.
 The default moves **after** the last page.

+    .. method:: getSigFlags()

+      PDF only: Return whether the document contains signatures fields.

+      :rtype: int
+      :returns:
+         * -1: not a Form PDF or no signature fields exist.
+         * 1: at least one signature field exists.
+         * 3:  contains signatures that may be invalidated if the file is saved (written) in a way that alters its previous contents, as opposed to an incremental update.

     .. index::
        pair: filename; Document.embeddedFileAdd args